OscarHuangWind/Safe-Human-in-the-Loop-RL/README.md

 # :tada: _T-ITS ACCEPTED!_ :confetti_ball:
-# We will release the source code in near future!
+# Source Code Released!

 ### [[**T-ITS**]](https://ieeexplore.ieee.org/document/10596046) | [[**arXiv**]](https://www.researchgate.net/publication/382212078_Safety-Aware_Human-in-the-Loop_Reinforcement_Learning_With_Shared_Control_for_Autonomous_Driving)

 # :page_with_curl: Safe Human-in-the-loop RL (SafeHiL-RL) with Shared Control for End-to-End Autonomous Driving

-:dizzy: As a **_pioneering work considering guidance safety_** within the human-in-the-loop RL paradigm, this work introduces a **_curriculum guidance_** mechanism inspired by the pedagogical principle of whole-to-part patterns in human education, aiming to standardize the intervention process of human participants.
+:dizzy: As a **_pioneering work considering guidance safety_** within the human-in-the-loop RL paradigm, this work introduces a :fire: **_curriculum guidance mechanism_** :fire: inspired by the pedagogical principle of whole-to-part patterns in human education, aiming to standardize the intervention process of human participants.

-:red_car: SafeHil-RL is designed to prevent *__policy oscillations or divergence_** caused by **_inappropriate or degraded human guidance_** during interventions using the **_human-AI shared autonomy_** technique, thereby improving learning efficiency, robustness, and driving safety.
+:red_car: SafeHil-RL is designed to prevent **_policy oscillations or divergence_** caused by **_inappropriate or degraded human guidance_** during interventions using the **_human-AI shared autonomy_** technique, thereby improving learning efficiency, robustness, and driving safety.

 :wrench: Realized in SMARTS simulator with Ubuntu 20.04 and Pytorch.